makersacademy/bowling-challenge/README.md

 ## How to use

 Copy the path of `ConsolePlay.html` into the client of your choice.
 Using console commands you can start a new scorecard and add bowls.
-The console logs currently in the `playGame.js` will output the resutls of each bowl.
+The console logs currently in the `playGame.js` will output the results of each bowl.

 #### Example